aidross25/CS350Final/README.md

 # CS350Final Project Overview

 ## Title: Parameters that are Subprograms - Ruby vs Rust
-Unfortunately, due to the simplistic nature of the Scratch programming language, our topic was too complex to be adequately portray the design of passing Parameters that are Subprograms
+Unfortunately, because of the simplistic nature of the Scratch programming language, our topic is too complex to adequately portray the design characteristics of passing parameters that are subprograms.
+It can be achieved in Scratch, but for the purposes of academics, we decided to compare two programming languages commonly used by adults.

 ## ONLINE COMPILER LINKS
 - https://onecompiler.com/ruby/